 - You suffered an injury.

-- Someone else’s negligence caused your injury.
+- Someone else’s negligence resulted in your injury.

-- Your injury caused you harm or certain losses.
+- Your injury has caused you damages.

-should be to contact our Chicago personal injury attorneys to schedule
+If you have been injured by the negligence of someone else, then your next step should be to contact our Chicago personal injury lawyers to schedule a consultation.

-of your case and determine whether you should move forward with a personal injury claim.
+During your consultation, we will listen to the details of your case and determine whether you should move forward with a personal injury claim.
 You don’t pay unless we win.